Sayaji911/sayaji-website-pages/docs/blog/posts/s3-static-website.md

 - **Stack** - A logical deployment unit containing multiple constructs
 - **App** - The root container for all your stacks

-I like to think of constructs as **Lego bricks** single, reusable pieces that create one or more AWS resources.
+I like to think of constructs as **Lego bricks**—single, reusable pieces that create one or more AWS resources.

 For example:
 - `s3.Bucket` → creates an AWS S3 bucket
 - `cloudfront.Distribution` → creates a CloudFront distribution
 - `route53.ARecord` → creates a DNS record

-The beauty?
-You write TypeScript instead of YAML.
-Here's a simple example:
+As a developer turned DevOps engineer, I find it easier to write code than YAML.

+Below is a small example of creating an S3 bucket using CDK.

 ```typescript
 new s3.Bucket(scope, 'WebsiteBucket', {